Anima State: Pakistan in film

 Driving change through artistic expression

 Anima State’s appeal is that it is effective on so many levels – as an exploration of the distinct British Pakistani experience, as a mirror to the internal anxieties felt by BAME communities more widely, and then universally, revealing the paralysis caused by a global collective apathy.
 Given its relatability, it is a shame to hear that Khan was ‘disappointed the film didn’t quite get past the big gatekeepers of arthouse cinema’.
-As he notes, ‘It has been said that the film is crazy, out there, not accessible for Western audiences’, when in fact I believe any thoughtful viewer would stand to benefit from his generally unrepresented perspective.
+As he notes, ‘It has been said that the film is crazy, out there, not accessible for Western audiences’, when in fact any thoughtful viewer would stand to benefit from his generally unrepresented perspective.